Kallirroi/personalwebsite/src/pages/liberalt/index.md

 title: liberalt
 date: "2017-08-11T22:40:32.169Z"
 tag: personal project
+isHidden: yes
 ---

 How do news website interfaces chromatically differ across the political spectrum?

 The New York Times